Cook Together Recipe Platform Accessibility UX Innovation CMS

 - Consistently healthier lunch choices were observed on non-CT days

-- Employees claimed to regularly make meals found CT
+- Employees claimed to regularly make meals found on CT